Pioverpie/privatebin-api/README.rst

 Getting a Paste
 ~~~~~~~~~~~~~~~

-Getting a paste from a PrivateBin host is very easy:
+Getting a paste from a PrivateBin instance is very easy:

 .. code:: python